 Dinosaur Kale.
 Hearty leaves that are tall and narrow.
-It retains its firm texture even after cooked.
+It retains its firm texture even after cooking.
 It is slightly sweeter with a more delicate taste.

 Red Russian Kale.
 Flat, fringed leaves that resemble large Arugula leaves.
 Great sweet flavor with a bit of pepper.

 Rape kale (aka Leaf and Spear).
-A cross between curly leaf and plain leaf.
+A cross between a curly leaf and plain leaf.

 Starting Seeds of Kale